Are titles significant?

 Father, I’m asking for an entire, strong, powerful encounter and outpouring of Your divine love.”

-Order your Portraits of White At Home DVD or USB HERE.
+Order your Portraits of White At Home DVD HERE.